Please read Part 1 of this series before continuing with this article.

 NOTE: Tulip supports XML and JSON data formats.
 In this example we are using JSON.
 Every API will return data in a different format.
 We recommend using tools such as Postman to better understand the format of your data before attempting to connect to Tulip.

-That's it, you have successfully created a Tulip connector function that can retrieve data from a RESTful API!
+That's it, you have successfully created a Tulip connector function that can retrieve data from a RESTful HTTP API!

 Continue to Part 3 to use this function in an App.